dqops/dqo/docs/checks/column/text/text-length-in-range-percent.md

 **Check description**

-The check measures the percentage of those text values with length in the range provided by the user in the column
+The check measures the percentage of those text values with length in the range provided by the user in the column.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|